rjbultitude/mocks-stubs-and-spies-CJS-ESM-Sinon/readme.md

-# An ESM demo for the problem of using stubs and spies for same module dependencies in JavaScript
+# A demo of two problems with mocks, stubs and spies in modular JavaScript

+## Problem number one
-There are two problems that can be encountered when usuing mocks, stubs and spies with CommonJS and ES modules respectively.
-With CommonJS it is not possible to mock, stub or spy on a function, which is called by another in the same module.
-With ES modules, it is not possible to mock, stub or spy on a function a named or wildcard import.
+When we use ES6's import/export syntax to share individual functions, but compile to CommonJS, it's not possible to mock, stub or spy on a function that's called by another in the same module.

-The purpose of this repo is to demonstrate these problems.
-Run the test suite using the instructions below.
+## Problem number two
+When using native ES modules, you cannot stub or spy on named imports from any module.

+# Set up

+## Install dependencies

+Run `npm install`

 ## Run in ES Modules mode
 Add the property `type` to package.json and set the value to `module` then change the npm script `test` from `npm run test:commonjs` to `npm run test:esm`.